 Go Old-Old School Once in a While

-In recent weeks, I’ve become more and more interested in tangible newspaper delivery.
-Blame it on 2020, but I think I’ve just got sensory overload when it comes to digital news sources.
 My humble journalism career began in a dark, dusty newsroom as an editorial assistant over 25 years ago, so I’m partial to the newspaper.
 At ten years old, I’d go through our local newspaper and circle typos and grammar mistakes….for fun; if you’re wondering what I’m like at parties, there you go.

 Every so often, grab an actual newspaper next time you’re out, or have one delivered.
 Let your child see, touch, and feel news in its most pure form.
 When you remove the inflection and tone of an anchor encouraging viewers to feel a certain way, it allows for actual thinking of one’s own thoughts.
-Imagine that!
-Better yet, introduce your child to Reuters and the Associated Press.
-Those are the news service companies that the newspapers and media outlets receive their news from (before they put their political/sponsored spin on it).

-Explore a variety of news outlets yourself and familiarize yourself with the business; that’s the best thing we can do for our children – provide them a variety of reputable resources and let them draw their own conclusions.
 You can also incorporate current events into your daily homeschool routine through podcasts.
 Maybe even seek out fun kids’ current events.
 Expand upon their interests by introducing articles related to what they’re excited about.
 Yes, even Minecraft.
 Incorporating their interests into current events will make learning about current events engaging for your child.